Skip to main content

 Change State

-A finding’s state can change either automatically (by the scanner, as a result of a scan or re-test) or manually (by means of the user’s actions).
+A finding’s state can change either automatically (by the scanner, as a result of a target scan or re-test) or manually (by means of the user’s actions).

-To learn more about findings’ states and how they can change, make sure to read this article.
+To learn more about the findings’ states and how they can change, make sure to read this article.

-Change Risk
+Change Severity

 Change Assignee